How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 TDEE stands for Total Daily Energy Expenditure.
 This is an estimate of the calories you burn on average, based on your activity level.
 It’s the baseline number you should use for calculating your deficit.

 Again, it’s an estimate, but the best place to start.
 As you continue on this journey you will be better able to determine how big or small your deficit should be, based on how planning works out for you.
+TDDE is calculated as follows:

 TDEE = BMR x Activity Factor